eth-protocol-fellows/cohort-four/notes/kaydenML.md

 - continue aesthetic refinements where needed

-- Continuing to Look into more intresting data that I can display on the page through different graphs and looking for way's that I can improve glados in its entirety trying to make Glados look nicer.
+- Look into more intresting data that I can display on the page through different graphs and looking for way's that I can improve glados in its entirety trying to make Glados look nicer and continue to add onto my list of contributions.

 - Continue to do more research into the Portal Network as well as Glados to try gain a even better understanding of them and a better understanding of everything works and what they do.